Drewrie History, Family Crest & Coats of Arms

 Early Notables of the Drewrie family (pre 1700)

-More information is included under the topic Early Drewrie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Drewrie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Drewrie family to Ireland